-In recent years, Alberta’s AI ecosystem has seen an incredible upswing in growth with the attraction of various research labs and increased number of AI startups.
-Alberta is home to over 20 artificial intelligence startups, 5 research labs/institutes, over 6 accelerators/incubators, and over 11 investor organizations.
+In recent years, Alberta’s AI ecosystem has seen an incredible upswing in growth with the attraction of various research labs and an increased number of AI startups.
+Alberta is home to 1 of 3 Canadian AI hubs, which includes numerous artificial intelligence startups, research labs/institutes, accelerators/incubators, and investor organizations.

 - In 2017, Google DeepMind, a world leader in artificial intelligence research owned by Alphabet Inc., opened its first-ever international AI research office in Alberta.